Married life is full of excitement and adventure — but the more routine aspects, like paying student loan bills, may include challenges.

 Combined with the debt that you already carry, this amount can be crippling causing you and your spouse to postpone important life events, like starting a family or buying a new home.

 Spouse Student Loan Refinance is a unique loan program only offered by PenFed Credit Union that allows married couples with student debt to refinance all their loans together into a single comprehensive package.
-This refinancing solution gives a married couple the opportunity to consolidate both their federal and private student loans together into one simple monthly payment.
+Spouse student loan consolidation gives a married couple the opportunity to combine both their federal and private student loans together into one simple monthly payment.

 Why a Spouse Student Loan Refinance is a smart solution